Africanboi4Life/Practical-data-interpretation-in-Biochemistry-and-Cell-Biology/README.md

 # Practical-data-interpretation-in-Biochemistry-and-Cell-Biology
-Collection of three biology data-interpretation questions with mark scheme for final-year undergraduate students
+This repository contains three biology problems authored by Atanda Jamiu, designed for final-year undergraduate students (400-level) in Biological Sciences or related disciplines in Nigerian universities.

+## Contents
+- Problem 1: Inhibition of COX-2 by Plant Extracts
+- Problem 2: LDH Mutation Kinetics
+- Problem 3: Hsp70 Gene Expression Response
+- Answer Keys for all problems